 Preparing for meetings: As anyone who’s hosted a meeting knows, anything that can go wrong will go wrong.
 With Teams, preparing for meetings is much easier as all of the relevant documents, conversations, presentations, calendars, and so on, are all in the same place and can be easily accessed by all participants.
 Trying to organize meetings via email can be problematic, especially if you decide to make a last-minute update to a document that you previously sent as an attachment.
 Using Teams, you would simply replace the file stored in OneDrive, or whatever storage facility your are using.
 Teams will also give the meeting host information about attendees, including who’s been invited and who’s online.
 Another useful feature of Teams is the ability to record the meetings and make the recording (and all relevant material) immediately available to all participants – including those who missed the meeting.

 Future-proofing: MS Teams is more of an amalgamation of tools and applications as opposed to a single solution provided by a single vendor.
 This allows Teams to evolve at a faster rate than competing platforms.
 New apps, features and improvements are being integrated into the Teams platform every day.
 For this reason (and others) the adoption of Teams is growing rapidly.
-According to the following blog post, since July 2019, Microsoft Teams has gone from 13 million daily active users to 115 daily active users.
-As you would expect, there was also a rapid increase in the adoption of Teams (and other cloud-based collaboration tools) due to the coronavirus pandemic.

 If you’d like to see how Lepide can help you secure MS Teams, including understanding how your sensitive data is being shared, and seeing how your employees are using Teams, schedule a demo with one of our engineers or start your free trial today.